brndnmtthws/brndn-io/content/posts/stop-catastrophizing/index.md

 It's important to actually utilize this brain we have, and we need to understand how it works and why it works the way it works.
 My Rover ban triggered my anxiety and I started catastrophizing the situation.
 But I know that this is just my lizard brain trying to protect me from danger, and I need to take a step back and look at the situation rationally.
 In this case, I'm not in danger, it's just a mild inconvenience.
 The lesson from this is that when the brain goes into panic mode, I always need to stop and think about the situation and remember that it's probably not worth panicking over.
 Easier said than done, however.

-One helpful visualization technique is to imagine your thoughts as clouds passing across the sky—you can observe them without becoming them.
-This mental distancing helps create space between you and your catastrophic thoughts, allowing your prefrontal cortex (the rational part of your brain) to regain control from the amygdala.
+What helps me more is to label the thought plainly: okay, this is me spiraling.
+Just naming it creates a little distance, which is sometimes enough to stop feeding it.

 ## Practice

-Like any skill, practice makes perfect.
-Practicing mindfulness, self-awareness, and rational thinking is a skill like any other.
+I am not naturally good at this, and I still fail at it all the time.
+But I have gotten better at noticing the pattern sooner.
 Learning to recognize the negative thought patterns and how to overcome them is a core tenet of cognitive behavioral therapy (CBT).
-The more you practice, the better you get at it.
-And the more you practice, the easier it becomes to recognize when your brain is going into panic mode and to take a step back and look at the situation rationally.
+The more you practice, the easier it becomes to catch your brain when it starts sprinting toward the cliff.

 One particularly effective practice is the "3-3-3 rule" for anxiety: Name three things you can see, three things you can hear, and move three parts of your body.
-This simple grounding technique activates your sensory awareness and interrupts the catastrophizing cycle by bringing you back to the present moment.
+It sounds a little cheesy, but it does sometimes break the loop for me.

 I also find box breathing to be incredibly helpful.
 Box breathing is a simple technique where you visualize a box, and you count around the box as you breath in, hold, breath out.
 Inhale-2-3-4, hold-2-3-4, exhale-2-3-4, hold-2-3-4.
 Repeat this for a few minutes and it will help calm your mind and body.
 It's also just a general good practice even when you feel great, and it can help you get into a better state of mind.

-This approach works beyond dog-walking drama—I've used these same techniques when facing work challenges, relationship issues, and even health scares.
-The pattern is always the same: initial panic, conscious intervention, realistic assessment, and finally a return to emotional equilibrium.
-With practice, the time between panic and equilibrium gets shorter and shorter.
+I've used the same stuff for work problems, relationship problems, and health scares too.
+The main difference now is that I usually catch myself faster than I used to.

 So stop catastrophizing, because unless bombs are actually falling on your head, it's probably going to be all right in the end.
 And if it's not all right, then it's not the end, we are incredibly resilient, as shown by the fact that we dominate this planet (hell yeah, go humans! we have obliterated all you other mammals).
 Have some faith in yourself.